Do you run online training or webinars? Let me suggest what you can do to make your slides attractive and easy to remember.

 I was asked about how to represent data in different ways in a presentation.
 A quick answer I’d suggest is to consider presenting data in several ways: if you have 1-6 key numbers you want to show, write them big on a slide.
 Don’t just list them as bullet-points – it’s better to position each data as a separate text and apply e.g. matrix layout – for 4 numbers 2×2.
 Add an illustrative icon representing your data meaning.
-If you have a series of data, then data chart or data table is an obvious form.
-You can enhance the chart by adding an icon like here: Try […]
+If you have a series of data, then a chart or table is an obvious form.
+You can enhance the chart by adding an icon like here: For more examples how you […]

 The next popular question-challenge of every presentation maker – is how to create attractive visuals if you are not a designer.